Skip to Main Content

 - Solicitation of manuscripts and other direct marketing is appropriate, well-targeted, and unobtrusive

 Many predatory publishers include the names of fake editors among their editorial staff.
 In an effort to add credibility and legitimacy to their journals, these publishers will often include the names of prominent scholars in a specific field among their editors without the knowledge or consent of these scholars.

 Read more about predatory journals with fake editors in the articles below:

 To ensure that a publisher is legitimate, make sure to do some research on the publisher before agreeing to send a copy of your article or paying an article processing fee.
 Here are a few ways you can check the publisher's credentials:

 - Look at a few of their articles to ensure that they are scientifically sound.

-- Check Ulrich’s Periodical Directory to see if the journal is indexed in MEDLINE, PubMed, Scopus or other legitimate abstracting and indexing services.
+- Check Ulrich’s Periodical Directory to see if the journal is indexed in MEDLINE, PubMed, Scopus, or other legitimate abstracting and indexing services.

 - If the journal is only one or two years old, they are unlikely to have an Impact Factor.
-Many predatory publishers are listing fake Impact Factors, with names like CiteFactor, Universal Impact Factor and others.
-To be sure, you can look the journal or publisher up in ISI’s Journal Citation Reports.
+Many predatory publishers are listing fake Impact Factors, with names like CiteFactor, Universal Impact Factor, and others.
+To be sure, you can look up the journal or publisher in ISI’s Journal Citation Reports.

 - Google the names of the chief editors.
 If they are legitimate scholars in your discipline, they will likely have a legitimate online researcher profile.